daalagelerua/holbertonschool-portfolio_project/vizza-platform/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Development Guidelines

+- Use the dev container for consistent environment
+- Run tests before committing
+- Follow ESLint and Prettier configurations
+- Write meaningful commit messages
+- Update documentation for new features

 ## 📝 License